egg (online) December 2013

 Almost a week went by.

-I told and retold the story; told and
+I told and retold the story; told andalmost wept with each telling, each

 detail etched clear as an August sky